Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Implicit Knowledge

 \subsection{Explicit Knowledge}

-The \emph{explicit knowledge} of an LLM is defined as follows: the set of questions and tasks for which, given a fixed computation budget, a model $\mathcal{M}$, typically fine-tuned for question answering, can provide a correct solution with sufficiently high probability by generating a continuation.
+The \emph{explicit knowledge} of an LLM is defined as follows: the set of questions and tasks for which, given a fixed computation budget, a model $\mathcal{M}$, typically fine-tuned for instruction following, can provide a correct solution with sufficiently high probability by generating a continuation.
 This knowledge is essentially what a standard benchmark (e.g. one based on the samples generated by the LLM) would measure.

-The notion of explicit knowledge has some important subtleties: \begin{enumerate} \item The explicit knowledge for raw pre-trained models (not instruction-tuned) is ill-defined or poorly representative of the underlying knowledge of the LLM: for such models, the main objective is not to answer or to follow the output specifications. \footnote{With well-chosen prompts, one can steer LLMs towards the desired behavior, but this will not replace a good fine-tuning.} \item Explicit knowledge depends on the decoding policy: it measures both the model distribution and an external choice of how we generate from it (greedy/sampling, temperature, ...). \item The answers of an LLM are stochastic and depend on sampling hyperparameters, so we allow for sampling a few answers before an algorithm produces the final output from these samples. \end{enumerate} Finally, fine-tuning can modify part of the explicit knowledge: for instance, after alignment training, a model may refuse to answer a question its base version could have answered.
+The notion of explicit knowledge has some important subtleties: \begin{enumerate} \item The explicit knowledge for raw pre-trained models (not instruction-tuned) is ill-defined or poorly representative of the underlying knowledge of the LLM: for such models, the main objective is not to answer or to follow the output specifications. \footnote{With well-chosen prompts, one can steer LLMs towards the desired behavior, but this will not replace a good fine-tuning.} \item Explicit knowledge depends on the decoding policy: it measures both the model distribution and an external choice of how we generate from it (greedy/sampling, temperature, ...). \item The answers of an LLM can be stochastic, so we may allow for the sampling of a few answers before an algorithm produces the final output from these samples. \end{enumerate} Finally, fine-tuning can modify part of the explicit knowledge: for instance, after alignment training, a model may refuse to answer a question its base version could have answered.
 This motivates the following perspective for understanding LLMs' capabilities: instead of asking the model what it knows, we can ask what can be extracted from the model probabilities.